One set of a tools to help us scientifically interrogate claims about causal relationships.

 Causal evidence varies in terms of complexity of math/restrictiveness of assumptions: a matter of degree

-Model-based inferences about causality depend on complex statistical models with many difficulty-to-assess assumptions
+Model-based inferences about causality involve many choices in complex statistical models with many difficult-to-assess assumptions

 Design-based inferences about causality use carefully controlled comparisons with simple models and transparent assumptions